Pwoodlock/VeriMox/README.md

 ## Maintainer

-This project is released by [Your Name or Company], as a standalone module from a larger internal infrastructure automation platform.
+This project is released by **Patrick Woodlock**, as a standalone module from a larger internal infrastructure automation platform.

+It is shared with the community to improve confidence in disaster recovery operations.
+If you've ever trusted a backup system only to find the restore fails when it matters — this tool is for you.
+VeriMox offers a simple, auditable way to visually confirm your backups actually boot.